slembcke/slembcke.github.io/_posts/2021-08-09-SuperFastSoftShadows.md

 # Subtracting Shadows is Wrong

-One of the primary ideas this is built in is that you can simply subtract one shadow from another to combine them.
-This actually only works for shadows that are adjacent though.
-If you have two separate objects that both cover the left half of a light at different distances, it's incorrect to subtract them and get 100% shadow since the right half of the light isn't covered.
-There isn't an easy solution to calculate which part of the light is covered and store it as far as I know.
-Fortunately, this is very subtle, and I doubt that many people will ever notice this.
+Subtracting shadows from the mask only works correctly for shadows that are adjacent.
+If you have two separate objects that both cover the left half of a light at different distances, it's incorrect to subtract them and get 100% shadow since the right half of the light isn't covered at all.
+The problem is there isn't an easy solution to calculate which part of the light is covered or store it as far as I know.
+Fortunately, this issue is very subtle, and I doubt that many people will ever notice it.

 # Clipping Reversed Shadows